albertcordina/Applicant-tracking-system/README.md

          Administrators: Personnel who will oversee the application process, review applicant's information, and make decisions on the disbursement of aid.

-This system is designed to be scalable and secure, ensuring that it can handle a growing number of users and sensitive data with integrity.
+This system is designed to be scalable and secure, ensuring that it can handle a growing number of applicants and sensitive data with integrity.
 The project will also focus on compliance with data protection regulations to maintain user trust and legal standards.